ansys/pylumerical/doc/source/user_guide/working_with_simulation_objects.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Properties can also be assigned upon construction using keyword arguments.
+You can also assign properties upon construction using keyword arguments.
 The property names are the same as those in the Lumerical products.
 Properties with space in their name have spaces replaced by underscores.

-When using keyword arguments, the order of assignment is not guaranteed.
+When using keyword arguments, the order of assignment isn't guaranteed.
-Therefore, if the order of assignment is important, it is recommended to use an :class:`collections.OrderedDict`.
+Therefore, if the order of assignment is important, use an :class:`collections.OrderedDict` instead.

 **Example**